Percy (novel)

 Percy is a 1969 comedy novel by the British writer Raymond Hitchcock.
 It recounts the story of a British man who has the world's first penis transplant, following an accident.

 Hitchcock followed it with a 1972 sequel Percy's Progress.

 Adaptation

-In 1971 it was made into a British film of the same title directed by Ralph Thomas and starring Hywel Bennett, Denholm Elliott, Elke Sommer.
+In 1971 it was made into a British film of the same title directed by Ralph Thomas and starring Hywel Bennett, Denholm Elliott, and Elke Sommer.